Natural disasters and emergencies - customer assistance

 - Transfer vehicle or vessel registration fee

-If you purchase a vehicle or vessel to replace one damaged in a disaster or emergency, you do not need to pay the transfer registration fee when transferring the registration to the replacement vehicle or vessel
+If you purchase a vehicle or vessel to replace one damaged in a disaster or emergency, you don't need to pay the transfer registration fee when transferring the registration to the replacement vehicle or vessel

 - Late vessel or vehicle registration transfer surcharge